pratikguragain10/User-Persona/User Persona.md

 ## Demographic Information

-- Age: 22
+- Age: 21
 - Gender: Male
 - Location: Bengaluru, India
 - Education: Undergraduate Student (Computer Science)
 - Occupation: College Student
 - Device Usage: Smartphone (primary), Laptop (secondary)
-- Internet Skill Level: Intermediate

 ---

 ## Background

-- Grimmjow Jaegerjaquez is a college student who actively uses social media to stay connected with friends, classmates, and family.
+- Grimmjow Jaegerjaquez is a college student who actively uses social media to stay connected with friends and family.
 He enjoys sharing updates, photos, and interacting with posts through likes and comments.
-He prefers platforms that are fast, easy to use, and respectful of user privacy.
+He prefers platforms that are fast, easy to use, and where we can express his way of life.

 ---